How to spend a day around the city

 During the morning, after the visit to Chinatown, it is an excellent place to stop by and relax in one of the many bars or restaurant dotted along the riverside.

-It’s my time to rest and have a good lunch in one of the old Chinese Junks which were used as trading boats and now renovated to become floating restaurants or pubs.
+It’s my time to rest and have a good lunch in one of the old Chinese Junks, which were used as trading boats and now renovated to become floating restaurants or pubs.

 Kampong Glam has its origins as a thriving port town and is Singapore’s oldest urban quarter.
-It took its name from the trees called ”Gelam” that were found and used locally for boat-making, medicine and even as a seasoning for food.
+It took its name from the trees called ”Gelam” found and used locally for boat-making, medicine and even as a seasoning for food.